Psychotherapy and Psychoanalysis in Austin, TX

 Those I work with are often quite stuck.
 They may even be in crisis.
 They struggle with anxiety, depression, upsetting or intrusive thoughts, unexplainable feelings in their bodies, painful memories, questions about gender or sexuality, substance abuse, suicide and more.
 These experiences may interfere with friendships, parenting, romantic relationships and/or work.
 I invite you to address these crises and feeling states so that you can move forward with more control and new perspective.

-I work with adults in one-on-one individual psychotherapy sessions.
+I work with adults in one-on-one sessions.
 I received my doctoral degree in clinical psychology at the Derner School of Psychology at Adelphi University.
 I have held positions at Brookdale University Medical Hospital, the NYU Postdoctoral Program in Psychotherapy and Psychoanalysis, the counseling center at Pratt Institute, and Long Beach Reach on Long Island, NY.
 I am a member of the Lacanian School of Psychoanalysis.
-I am also an award-winning author who's work has appeared in peer-reviewed psychology journals.
+I am also an award-winning author whose work has appeared in peer-reviewed psychology journals.